algorandfoundation/algokit-utils-py/docs/source/capabilities/app-client.md

 ## Updating and deleting an app

-Deploy method aside, the ability to make update and delete calls happens after there is an instance of an app so are done via `AppClient`.
+Deploy method aside, the ability to make update and delete calls happens after there is an instance of an app created via `AppClient`.
 The semantics of this are no different than other calls, with the caveat that the update call is a bit different since the code will be compiled when constructing the update params and the update calls thus optionally takes compilation parameters (`compilation_params`) for deploy-time parameter replacements and deploy-time immutability and permanence control.

 ## Calling the app